kealanparr/developer-forge/docs/_posts/2023-07-01-how-to-set-up-comments-for-this-theme.md

 # Whats the problem?

-If you look in config.js, you can see a commented out object that would make comments work (I think the repository name value will be wrong when I rename this repo)
+If you look in config.js, you can see a commented out object that would make comments work (I think the repository name value will be wrong coz I renamed this repo)

 This then uses Vssue to create comments on posts, using 0Auth Tokens from Github.